Cash flow analysis is the study of how a business generates and spends money.

-CFI reports then consider the change in the business’s cash position as a result of profits and losses from investments (like equipment).
+CFI reports then consider the change in the business’s cash position due to profits and losses from investments (like equipment).
 These items are considered long-term investments in the business.

 Changes in cash from financing include paying out dividends or raising capital.

-By using a combination of the Cash Flow Statement, a Balance Sheet, and an Income statement, controllers and treasurers can calculate Cash Flow.
+By using a combination of the cash flow statement, a balance sheet, and an income statement, controllers and treasurers can calculate cash flow.

-A Balance Sheet displays assets, liabilities, and equity.
+A balance sheet displays assets, liabilities, and equity.
 It reflects how much a business is worth.
 By subtracting all of a company’s assets from its liabilities, controllers and treasurers attain a clear picture of the business’s equity or value.

 Similarly, controllers and treasurers use the Income Statement, or profit and loss statement, to display a company’s revenue and expenses.
-It is used to detail how much money the business has earned during the year.
+It details how much money the business has earned during the year.

-By using the Cash Flow Statement, Balance Sheet, and Income Statement, financial professionals can ultimately determine if a company is generating enough cash to meet all of its operational needs.
+By using the cash flow statement, balance sheet, and income statement, financial professionals can ultimately determine if a company is generating enough cash to meet all of its operational needs.